Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Preliminaries

 \subsection{The Kobayashi distance and complex geodesics}

-We briefly recall here the definitions of the Kobayashi-Royden metric and the Kobayashi distance, as well as some well-known results concerning complex geodesics on bounded strongly linearly convex domains in $\mathbb C^n$.
+We briefly recall the definitions of the Kobayashi--Royden metric and the Kobayashi distance, as well as some well-known results concerning complex geodesics on bounded strongly linearly convex domains in $\mathbb C^n$.
 For a complete picture of the subject, the interested reader may consult \cite{Abatebook, Lempert81, Lempert84, KW13}.